fuchsi/maketorrent/README.md

     -o, --output <filename>    Set the path and filename of the Torrent file.[default: <name>.torrent] -l, --piece-length <n>     Set the piece length to 2^n Bytes. [default: auto] -p, --private              Set the private flag.
+    -s, --source               Add a source string embedded in infohash.
     -t, --threads              Number of threads to use for hashing.[default: number of logical cores] -V, --version              Prints version information
     -v, --verbose              Explain what is being done.